viking2917/ionic-epub-reader/README.md

 	cfi: <canonical fragment identifier for the location>,
 	text: <text from roughly the location of the bookmark>,
-	chapterLabel: <text for chapter / division heading >, }
+	chapterLabel: <text for chapter / division heading >,
+	dogeartext: <a textual description of the location of this mark, including % of the way through the book>,
+	positionPercentage: <float, % of way through book>
+}
 ```